Best AI for Excel Financial Modeling Compared (2026)

 1. Apers AI for Excel

 Apers has emerged as the specialized standard for real estate financial modeling.
-Unlike generic AI wrappers, Apers is architected specifically for the underwriting workflow.
-It doesn't just "read" data; it understands real estate logic (e.g., lease expirations, expense ratios, promote structures).
+As an AI platform designed for institutional real estate professionals, Apers is architected specifically for the underwriting workflow.
+It doesn’t just “read” data; it understands real estate logic (e.g., lease expirations, expense ratios, promote structures).

-- Key Feature: Formula-First Architecture.
-Apers doesn't just output values; it constructs the actual Excel formulas.
+• Key Feature: Formula-First Architecture.
+Apers doesn’t just output values; it constructs the actual Excel formulas.
 If you ask it to build a 10-year cash flow, it creates the rows, columns, and dynamic links, allowing you to audit the logic and change assumptions later.
+Apers automates investment evaluation, pro forma financial modeling, due diligence, reporting, and knowledge capture.

 2. Microsoft Copilot for Finance